 of achieving parity, her tenacious mother Carolyn pulls together a

 small “Irish gang.”
-A visit to China during the student unrest of the
+A visit to China during the student unrest

 late eighties clarifies how widespread xenophobia is; it ends Chai’s